top of page

 Burnt paper sky is set in Bristol, where nurse-turned photographer, Rachel Jenner, lives with her eight-year-old son, Ben, after a recent divorce from her doctor husband.
 Ben goes missing one Sunday afternoon while out walking in woodlands with Rachel after he skips ahead of her just for a moment.

 There are lots of players in this story and sub-plots going on that mean Rachel has to cope with more than just her son's disappearance.
 Some of this could have been left out as they didn't add much to the story, but that's only a minor niggle.
-All the players were well fleshed out, each with their own flaws and fragilities.
+All the players are well fleshed out, each with their own flaws and fragilities.
 The book felt very authentic to me.

 Rating: ⭐⭐⭐⭐